dzapataHDI/nomemory/Introducing-MockUnits.md

 And we can go like this forever... well not exactly because after a few thousand `List<List<List....<Boolean>..>`  we will eventually receive a `StackOverFlow` exception.

 For making the code look more clean, there's no reason why we should keep references of `MockUnit`s all the time.
-We can simply start chaining our methods starting with `MockNeat` instance:
+We can simply start chaining our methods.

 ```java
 List<Boolean> list = mock.bools().probability(35.50).list(100).val();